Lorreta-Anyika/Vrinda-Sales-Annual-Report-2022/README.md

 ### Results/ Findings

 The analyss results are summarized as follows:
-1. August had the highest sales
+1. March had the highest sales
 2. Women purchase more than men
 3. Maharatrash has the highest sales by state.

+---

+### Recommendations

+Based on the analysis, I recommend the following actions:

+1. Provide more of female wears since those are their customers
+2. efforts must be made to idenfify why sales drop dratsically from August and act accordingly.

+---

+### Limitations

+None